WHAT’S IN YOUR SOUL CONTRACT?

-Many spiritual traditions teach that we don’t enter this world empty-handed.
-We come with certain tendencies, longings, gifts, unfinished business, and a deeper purpose to explore in this life.
-I often call this deeper purpose the soul contract.
+Many spiritual traditions teach that we don’t come into this world empty-handed.
+We arrive with certain tendencies, longings, gifts, unfinished business, and a deeper purpose to explore in this life.
+I often refer to this deeper purpose as the soul contract.

 Your soul contract isn’t a document hidden in the heavens.
 Instead, it describes the unique intentions and purposes your soul has for this life, including themes to develop, gifts to share, lessons to learn, and imbalances to harmonize.
 The contract includes your dharma (purpose, right work) and your karma (unfinished matters, patterns, wounds, or distortions seeking completion and understanding).